✓ Updated May 2026

 Rental Car

-Renting a car is by far the most flexible way to explore the Troodos Mountains, allowing you to access remote villages, hiking trails, and wineries at your own pace.
-It's essential for reaching many of the smaller, less accessible spots.
+The most flexible way to explore the Troodos Mountains, allowing you to reach remote villages, hiking trails, and wineries at your own pace.
+Essential for independent exploration beyond the main tourist hubs.

 Taxis